Induced odd cycle packing number, independent sets, and chromatic number: Introduction

 Later (private communication), they proved that one can remove the assumption that the VC dimension is bounded, at the expense of making the exponent in the time complexity depend on the desired precision, i.e., obtaining a PTAS with time complexity $O(|V(G)|^{f(k,b,a)})$ for some function $f$ rather than an EPTAS.
 As our first result, we show that it is not necessary to make this sacrifice, obtaining an EPTAS without the assumption of bounded VC dimension.
 We present the improved argument in section \ref{secEPTAS}.

 In section \ref{secChiBound} we focus our attention on coloring.
-We show that $k$-OC-free graphs are $\chi$-bounded by a function polynomial in the clique number (with the degree of the polynomial depending linearly on $k$).
+We show that the class of graphs $G$ such that $\iocp(G) \leq k$ are $\chi$-bounded by a function polynomial in the clique number (with the degree of the polynomial depending linearly on $k$).
 Furthermore, our proof of this fact can be turned into an algorithm running in polynomial time for fixed maximum clique size.
 In section \ref{secLowerBound} we follow by a lower bound on the $\chi$-bounding function for the case when $k=1$.
-Finally, in section~\ref{secQPTAS}, we show how these results can be combined to obtain a QPTAS for the maximum independent set in graphs with bounded induced odd cycle packing number.
+Finally, in section~\ref{secQPTAS}, we show how these results can be combined to obtain a QPTAS for the maximum independent set in graphs with bounded induced odd cycle packing number (generalizing a result of Bonnet et al.~\cite{BGKRS}, who gave such a QPTAS for graphs with induced odd cycle packing number at most one).

+Let us remark that Bock et al.~\cite{bock} considered a non-induced version of the notion, and in particular give approximation algorithms for the independence number of graphs with bounded number of pairwise-disjoint odd cycles.
+However, this setting is quite distinct from ours, since e.g. a clique $K_n$ contains $\lfloor n/3\rfloor$ disjoint odd cycles, but $\iocp(K_n)\le 1$.